 Changing the way you look at your resume might help.
 These tips will help you with your paralegal resume drafting mindset.

-April 2020 Update: We hosted a free Resume Writing Workshop for paralegals who have been affected by the recent law firm layoffs.
+We hosted a free Resume Writing Workshop in April for paralegals who have been affected by the recent law firm layoffs.
 You can join our free Paralegal Job Search Series here and get access to the recording.